Python-Crash-Course/Python201/Session 1 - GitHub/session1_github.md

 Afterwards, you should be able to run `git push -u origin master` and see your updated GitHub repository.

 The `--allow-unrelated-histories` flag will not be necessary for pulling next time, since the histories of the local and remote are now *related*.

-***Your remote repository on GitHub is now ready for you to continuously `push` work during the next remaining sessions of the course.***

 ## Exercise 4